 This block does not propagates the signal quality.
 More information can be found in the 1.4 section.

-uAxis Axis reference (only RM_Axis.axisRef-uAxis or yAxis-uAxis connections are allowed) Reference Execute The block is activated on rising edge Bool Parameter alg Algorithm for interpolation ©1 1 Sequence of time/value pairs 2 Sequence of equidistant values Long (I32)
+uAxis Axis reference (only RM_Axis.axisRef-uAxis or yAxis-uAxis connections are allowed) Reference Execute The block is activated on rising edge Bool Parameter alg Algorithm for interpolation ⊙1 1 2 Sequence of equidistant values Long (I32)